magnussolution/magnusbilling7/wiki/en/modules/rate/rate.rst

 Additional time
 ---------------

-| Aditional time to add to call duration.
-Ex: the call duration 20s and you add here 3s, will be charged 23 seconds.
+| Aditional time to add to all call duration.
+If it's set to 10, will be added 10 seconds to all call time duration, this affects tarrifs.